DjeDt/Death/README.md

 After the packer was done, we unlocked the virus project branch of our school that leads us to make first a simple replicate virus and then for the end a polymorphic or metamorphic virus.

-So at first we had to create a simple virus that replicate itself into other binaries [(project pdf)](docs/1_Famine.fr.pdf).
+So at first we had to create a simple virus that replicate itself into other binaries [(famine.pdf)](docs/1_Famine.fr.pdf).
-Then we had to add obfuscation to complicate reverser works [(project pdf)](docs/2_Pestilence.fr.pdf).
+Then we had to add obfuscation to complicate reverser works [(pestilence.pdf)](docs/2_Pestilence.fr.pdf).
-Finally, we our last addition is the implementation of a polymorphic routine that structurally modifies balised code. [(project pdf)](docs/4_Death.fr.pdf).
+Finally, we our last addition is the implementation of a polymorphic routine that structurally modifies balised code. [(death.pdf)](docs/4_Death.fr.pdf).

 ## III - View